 4. Include Specific Instructions in the Job Posting

-One caveat with this is don’t ask too many questions, like a one-sided interview.
-Quality contractors may not want to take the time, or may see it as an unpaid exercise to share information.
+One caveat with this is don’t ask too many questions, like in a one-sided interview.
+Quality contractors may not want to take the time or may see it as an unpaid exercise to share information.

 5. Stand Out by Looking at Other Job Postings

 It is worthwhile to look at job postings by other recruiters or companies in the same field.
 If you want to hire millennials (ages 18-35) then use the job posting to make it attractive to their interests.
 Younger contractors may be just beginning their careers and looking for companies that are innovative or open to offering growth opportunities.